PTSD After a Fatal Car Accident: What to Know & What to Do

 PTSD, or post traumatic stress disorder, is a psychiatric disorder that can happen when someone has experienced or witnessed a traumatic event, such as a car accident (such as in a wrong way car accident), war, a natural disaster, etc., where they are threatened with death or serious injuries.
 Car accident ptsd symptoms after motor vehicle accidents occur more frequently than one may expect.
 Those who develop ptsd after a car crash, may not notice symptoms until days or even weeks after the traumatic incident.

 In the United States, millions of car accidents happen each year, many of which have very serious consequences.
 But, you don’t even have to be physically involved in the car accident or other traumatic event to suffer from post traumatic stress disorder.
-You could simply be a witness to the car accident to have symptoms associated with post traumatic stress disorder.
+You could simply be a witness to the car accident, even a minor rear-end collision, to have symptoms associated with post traumatic stress disorder.

 For many people who have developed post traumatic stress disorder as a result of a traumatic event, PTSD symptoms may include: